PennyLaneAI/pennylane-lightning/README.rst

 Test Lightning-GPU with MPI
 ===========================

-You may test the Python layer of the MPI enabled plugin as follows:
+You can test the Python layer of the MPI enabled plugin as follows:

 .. code-block:: bash

     mpirun -np 2 python -m pytest mpitests --tb=short

-The C++ code is tested with
+The C++ code can be tested with:

 .. code-block:: bash